Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Discussion

 \textbf{Limitation:} Despite its effectiveness, our framework has several limitations.
 Our framework introduces additional computational overhead in mobility simulation, particularly at large scales, although this cost is partially mitigated by our method.
 Our evaluation is currently limited to two cities and extending validation to more diverse urban environments remains future work.

 \textbf{Ethics and privacy:} This work focuses on population-level mobility simulation rather than individual tracking or prediction.
 Our framework uses user profiles as inputs, which are derived from census statistics or publicly available data.
 All information is highly anonymized and represented at a coarse-grained level, preventing identification of individuals.
-Mobility measures are obtained from publicly shared data and do not involve privacy-sensitive information.
-While LLM-based simulations may introduce biases or unrealistic behaviors, our framework uses mobility measures to guide individual generation for improving realism.
+Scaling laws of human mobility are obtained from publicly shared data and do not involve privacy-sensitive information.
+While LLM-based simulations may introduce biases or unrealistic behaviors, our framework uses scaling laws of mobility to guide individual generation for improving realism.